RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 - [`Ramses.importScripts`](../../dev/add-ons-reference/ramses.md) contains the functions to be called when the user selects an item (shot or asset) to import.

-By default, if and only if the list is empty, *Ramses* imports the selected item in the current scene, in a group named after the item, and in another group named after the asset group if it is an asset.
-Adding new callbacks to the list will de-activate this default behaviour so you can use your own methods for importing items.
-Each callback you add to this list must take two arguments.
+There already is a script which provides the default implementation for importing items; you can either remove it to disable it completely, or just add your own which will be run after (or before if you insert it at the beginning of the list). .
+Each callback you add to this list must take a few arguments.
 Read the [Scripting API Reference](../../dev/add-ons-reference/ramses.md) for more information.

-There are two ways to register your methods: by using a *Maya* command, or by [forking](https://github.com/Rainbox-dev/Ramses-Maya) the provided Add-On to add your functions.
+There are two ways to register your methods: by using a *Maya* command, or by [forking](https://github.com/RxLaboratory/Ramses-Maya) the provided Add-On to add your functions.

 Once the callbacks have been registered, they are automatically called when the user interacts with the add-on and wants to update/import/publish an item.